-As you may have noticed, there is a large amount of road construction taking place in New Orleans recently.
-Although roadway maintenance and improvements are necessary and in many cases a welcomed change, it can be quite frustrating.
-The increased congestion, traffic and obstructed sight lines are often dangerous, especially when drivers are suddenly faced with unfamiliar territory.
+As you may have noticed, there has been a lot of road construction taking place in New Orleans recently.
+Although roadway maintenance and improvements are necessary, and in many cases a welcomed change, it can be quite frustrating.
+The increased congestion, traffic and obstructed sightlines are often dangerous, especially when drivers are suddenly faced with unfamiliar territory.

 - Lack of seatbelt use (388 or 53%)